-This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
-Try out this supercharged keto oreos recipe today!
+Keto Oreos are a slightly modified version of a recipe from my friend Megan Kelly.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
+Try out this supercharged keto Oreos recipe today!

 SuperCharged Keto Oreos